macder/wfv-validation/README.md

 wp-form-validation solves this shortfall by introducing a form validation class.

-In a nutshell, it's an interface for [GUMP](https://github.com/Wixel/GUMP), but all you need to do is instantiate the `Form_Validation` class and pass in the rules array and form name.
+In a nutshell, it's an interface for [GUMP](https://github.com/Wixel/GUMP), but all you need to do is instantiate the `Form_Validation` class, pass in the rules array with form name.

 Boom